S3 method for class 'psem'

 the type of test ("II" or "III") for significance of categorical

-variables (from car::Anova
+variables (from Anova)

 whether intercepts should be included in the coefficient table Default is FALSE

-whether the log-likelihood "loglik"
+whether the log-likelihood "loglik" or d-sep "dsep" AIC score

 should be reported.
 Default is "loglik"